JeffAstor/FlashCard/README.md

 2. Enter set name, description, and metadata
 3. Select or upload a custom icon
 4. The application will create the set and switch to edit mode

+### AI Card Generation

+1. In Edit Mode, click the "Generate with AI" button to create new flash cards automatically.
+2. Enter a concept, topic, or question prompt.
+3. The application will use the integrated AI server to generate flash card content (question/answer, explanations, or study guides).
+4. Review and edit the generated card before saving.

+**Note:** The AI server must be running and configured with a valid Together.ai API key.
+See `flask_app_pa_v2.py` and `AI_SERVER_README.md` for setup instructions.

 ### Editing Flash Cards